General Eviction Information for New York

 A. Nonpayment eviction defenses

-• You did not receive a letter by certified mail telling you the rent was not received at least five (5) days after it was due.
+- You did not receive a letter by certified mail telling you the rent was at least five (5) days overdue.

-• You are holding back the rent because the landlord will not make repairs.
+- You are holding back the rent because the landlord will not make repairs.
 (See our article "When a Landlord Won't Make Repairs" before withholding rent.)
 Bring a copy of the housing inspector's report, photos, and any other proof.
+Depending on the nature of the needed repairs, you may only get a partial rent reduction.

 B. Holdover eviction defenses